LBNL-ETA/MSWH/README.md

 To cite use format provided at the [DOE CODE](https://www.osti.gov/doecode/biblio/26000) MSWH record.

-A `pdf` version of the Code Documentation can be viewed and downloaded [here](https://github.com/LBNL-ETA/MSWH/blob/v2.0.0/docs/MSWH.pdf).

 ## Acknowledgements

 This work was supported by the California Energy Commission, Public Interest Energy Research Program, under Contract No. PIR-16-022.

 We thank the reviewers and the editor of [The Journal of Open Source Software (JOSS)](https://joss.theoj.org/), [Bryn Pickering](https://github.com/brynpickering), [Nithiya Streethran](https://github.com/nmstreethran), and [Stefan Pfenninger](https://github.com/sjpfenninger) for their contributions in improving the code, the examples and the code documentation for the code release 2.0.0.

-*mg add link to pdf of the compiled documentation